Castel del Monte, Apulia: Modern era

-Castel del Monte DOC
+Castel del Monte DOC wine

-Around the castle, Andria is the Italian DOC wine region of Castel del Monte that produces red, white and rose wines.
+Around the castle is the Italian DOC wine region of Castel del Monte that produces red, white and rose wines.
 Most of the wines are blends but varietal wines can be produced as long as at least 90% of the wine is composed of the same grape.
-The reds are usually a blend of 65-100% Uva di Troia, up to 35% of Sangiovese, Montepulciano, Pinot noir and Aglianico.
-The roses include 65-100% Uva di Troia and/or Bombino nero with the other red grape varieties filling out the rest.
-The whites are composed mainly of Pampanuto (65-100%) with other local white grape varieties filling out the rest.
+The reds are usually a blend of 65–100% Uva di Troia, up to 35% of Sangiovese, Montepulciano, Pinot noir and Aglianico.
+The roses include 65–100% Uva di Troia and/or Bombino nero with the other red grape varieties filling out the rest.
+The whites are composed mainly of Pampanuto (65–100%) with other local white grape varieties filling out the rest.

 Red and rose grapes are limited to a harvest yield of 14 tonnes/ha and must make a wine with a minimum of 12% alcohol level (11% in the case of rose).
 White wine grapes are limited to a harvest yield of 15 tonnes/ha and must make a wine with a minimum alcohol of 11%.
 If the wine is to be labeled a Riserva, the wine must be aged at least two years with one of those years in oak/wood and must have a minimum alcohol level of 12.5%.